-Violation (or perceived violation) of any of the abovementioned policies will be enforced via zero tolerance, will result in an automatic zero on the exam/assessment in question, and may be referred to the student conduct process through the AIO office, so don't do anything that would even come close to something that an observer would potentially interpret as academic dishonesty.
+Violation (or perceived violation) of any of the abovementioned policies will be enforced via zero tolerance, will result in an automatic zero on the exam/assessment in question, an automatic failing grade for the course, and may be referred to the student conduct process through the AIO office, so don't do anything that would even come close to something that an observer would potentially interpret as academic dishonesty.
 NO EXCEPTIONS.